michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.0.7 =
+- Changed not to redirect to options.php when a form created by the framework is submitted in the pages created by the framework.
 - Fixed an issue in the class autoloader that caused a PHP fatal error in some non GNU OSes such as Solaris in the development version.

 = 3.0.6 - 05/10/2014 =